McIlwraith Range

 The McIlwraith Range is a rugged, dissected granite plateau on Cape York Peninsula of Far North Queensland, Australia.
 Part of the Great Dividing Range, the McIlwraith Range covers about 3000 km2 and lies about 15 km east of the town of Coen, and 550 km north of Cairns.
 The Archer and Stewart Rivers rise in the range, with the Archer draining the range's western slopes into the Gulf of Carpentaria and the Stewart draining east into the Coral Sea.
 The range receives an annual rainfall of about 1500 mm.

 History

-Kaanju (also known as Kaanju and Kandju) is a language of Cape York.
+Kaanju (also known as Kandju) is a language of Cape York.
 The Kaanju language region includes the landscape within the local government boundaries of the Cook Shire Council.

 Environment

 The McIlwraith Range has been protected since its gazettal as the Kulla (McIlwraith Range) National Park.
 It is also listed on Australia's Register of the National Estate.
 It was named after Sir Thomas McIlwraith (1835–1900), three time Premier of Queensland 1879–1883, 1888, and 1893.